mhutch/mhutch.github.io/content/_posts/2011-02-14-monodevelop-tips-completion-list-categories.md

 in the type hierarchy members are defined.
 For example, when looking for things you can do with a button, the members on the button are more interesting than the members on its superclasses.
-MonoDevelop makes it easier to do this with a featured called _categorized mode_.
-The completion list can be toggled into categorized mode using *Ctrl-Space*, and will stay in this mode until it is toggled off.
+MonoDevelop makes it easier to do this with a featured called _categorized mode_.<!--break--> The completion list can be toggled into categorized mode using *Ctrl-Space*, and will stay in this mode until it is toggled off.
 While in this mode, items may be be grouped by the completion engine into categories, depending on context.
 For example, when listing members